-The long-acting basal insulin products currently approved for treatment of diabetes are usually administered once or twice daily.
-Development of compounds with prolonged action has in several treatment areas been demonstrated to improve subject compliance and treatment outcomes.
-The once weekly insulin icodec would be a more convenient basal insulin, with significantly fewer injections over time, which could improve treatment adherence3 and overcome insulin initiation barriers as compared to once or twice daily basal insulin for subjects with T2D.
+The long-acting basal insulin products currently approved for treatment of diabetes are administered once or twice daily.
+Development of sustained release formulations or compounds with prolonged action has in several treatment areas been demonstrated to improve subject compliance and treatment outcomes.
+The once weekly treatment regimen for insulin icodex is expected to represent a more convenient basal insulin, with significantly fewer injections over time, which could improve treatment adherence as compared to once daily or twice daily basal insulin for subjects with T2D.

-Overall, the results of the present trial will be important for evaluating the effect and safety parameters of insulin icodec in insulin naïve subjects and will be used to support the marketing authorisation approval of insulin icodec.
-The trial will also generate data on dosing flexibility.
+Overall, the results of the present trial will be important for evaluating the effect and safety of insulin icodex in insulin experienced subjects with T2D and will be used to support the marketing authorisation approval of insulin icodex.
+The trial will also generate data for guidance on transfer from once or twice daily basal insulin to once weekly insulin icodex, data on dosing flexibility, treatment satisfaction, and insulin preference.